HHS/simpler-grants-gov/documentation/decisions/adr/00NN-backend-prod-server.md

 - Waitress

 ### Implementation
-1. API `main()` responsible for determining dev vs prod environment and starting server
+1. API entrypoint (`main()`) responsible for determining dev vs prod environment and starting corresponding server
-2. Dockerfile executable command for the prod server overridden in [task definition](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/task_definition_parameters.html), API by default starts dev server
+2. Dockerfile executable command for the prod server is overridden in the IaC [task definition](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/task_definition_parameters.html), API by default starts dev server
 3. Dockerfile executable command for the dev server is overridden in `docker-compose.yml`, API by default starts prod server

-Note: In all instances above it is preferable that the production server configuration live in code, rather than as a command directly in the Dockerfile.
+Note: In all instances above it is preferable that the production server is started and configured in code, rather than as a start server command directly in the Dockerfile.
 The reasoning is that this gives us a chance to scale our workers and threads appropriately using information like CPU count.

-Because of this, options #2 and #3, local development will always bypass `main()` and directly start the app.
+Because of this, for options #2 and #3, local development will always bypass `main()` and directly start the app via `create_app()`.
 This is because `main()` will be configured for the production server implementation.

 ## Decision Outcome <!-- REQUIRED -->